Sunday, July 19, 2015

 Decision-Making in Digital Way

-One significant effect of digitization is increased velocity, complexity, unpredictability, and a need for a faster response to changes in business and industry based on effective and efficient decision making.
+One significant effect of digitization is increased velocity, complexity, unpredictability, and a need for a faster response to changes in business and industry based on effective and efficient decision-making.
 How is that possible?
 What’s the digital way to make the right decision?
-And how to avoid the pitfalls to make bad decisions?
+And how to avoid the pitfalls of making bad decisions?

 Digital means change and speed.
-Fast decisions are made of necessity.
-But a condition of benefiting from considered decisions is having a good decision - making the process to use the time effectively.
+Fast decisions are made out of necessity.
+However, a condition of benefiting from considered decisions is having a good decision-making process to use the time effectively.
 Digital is the age of people.
 In complex operations and organizations, group dynamics lead to final results and performance, especially if the involvement of the activity is related to group inputs and processing!
 Collective wisdom collects the necessary inputs to make better decisions.

 0 comments: